 § 2-21 Applicability.

-This subchapter shall apply solely to cases brought by the New York City Commission on Human Rights pursuant to the City Human Rights Law, title 8 of the New York City Administrative Code.
-Chapter 1 of this title shall also apply to such proceedings except to the extent that it is inconsistent with this subchapter.
+This subchapter applies solely to cases brought by the New York City Commission on Human Rights pursuant to the City Human Rights Law, Title 8 of the New York City Administrative Code.
+Chapter 1 of this title also applies to such proceedings except to the extent that it is inconsistent with this subchapter.

 § 2-22 Definitions.